TheoSourget/DDSA_Sourget/reports/report.md

 ## What did you achieve ?
 * Finish going through papers to get groundtruth
 * Check false reference detection results
-* Get list of papers from MICCAI between 2013 and today
+* Get list of papers from MICCAI between 2013 and today + query openalex with it

 ## What did you struggle with ?
 * "LA" dataset

 ## What would you like to work on next ?
-* get statistics on cause of death
+* get Statistics on cause of death

 ## Where do you need help from Veronika ?
-* N/A
+* workshop/event/other? in conjunction  with MICCAI

 ## Additional notes:

 ---